-Pandemonium first opened in the Junction twelve years ago.
+Pandemonium first opened in the Junction over a decade ago.
 When owner Neill Cunningham opened the used book and record store, the neighbourhood hadn't seen foot traffic along Dundas West in decades.
 Earlier this month he moved west to the other end of the long block between Keele Street and Pacific Avenue, and closer to the heart of a changed area.

 He's also moved into a much larger space - over four times bigger, in fact, and the sudden surplus of breathing space has probably been an adjustment for his old customers.
 The old space, like most bookstores, grew to fill in every nook and cranny like a bachelor pad with a long lease.
 In the new space, Cunningham says he might actually be able to empty out his basement storage space if he keeps building shelves.